You are hereIron Deficiency

 by Nebula Haze & Sirius Fourside

-The main symptoms of an iron deficiency are:
+The main symptoms of a cannabis iron deficiency are:

-This nutrient deficiency can look similar to a magnesium deficiency, but an iron deficiency will affect younger/upper/inner leaves (where a magnesium deficiency affects older/lower leaves).
+A cannabis iron nutrient deficiency can look similar to a magnesium deficiency, but an iron deficiency will affect newer/upper/inner leaves, where a magnesium deficiency affects older/lower leaves.

 Solution For Cannabis Iron Deficiency

-Iron tends to get locked at at higher pH levels, especially when the pH at the roots is above 7.0, and more commonly in soil than in hydro.
+Easily the most common reason growers will see an iron deficiency is if the pH at the roots is too high.
+Iron tends to get locked at at higher pH levels, especially when the pH is above 7.0, and iron deficiencies are more commonly seen in soil or coco coir than in hydro.

 If you suspect your growing cannabis plant has a iron deficiency due to too-high pH, flush your system with clean, pH'd water.
 This will remove any nutrient salts that may be affecting the uptake of iron and help restore pH to the proper levels..

-- In soil, iron is best absorbed by the roots in the 6.0 - 7.0 pH range (iron tends to get locked out when the pH is above 7.0, and if you suspect an iron deficieny, you may wan to consider lowering your root pH to ~6.5 just to be safe)
+- In soil, iron is best absorbed by the roots in the 6.0 - 6.5 pH range (although it's generally recommended for soil growers to keep pH in the 6.0-7.0 range, iron tends to get locked out when the pH is higher, especially above 7.0)

-- In hydro, iron is best absorbed by the roots in the 5.5 - 6.5 pH range
+- In coco coir or hydro, iron is best absorbed by the roots in the 5.5 - 6.5 pH range

-If you suspect you have a iron deficiency even though the pH is correct, flush your system with clean, pH'd water (if on schedule, you can do this alongside a dose of your regular nutrients) and add a supplement that contains Iron, Calcium and Magnesium.
+If you suspect you have a iron deficiency even though the pH is correct, or if you believe your system is truly lacking in iron, you may want to consider flushing your system with clean, pH'd water (if on schedule, you can do this alongside a dose of your regular nutrients) and add a supplement that contains Iron, Calcium and Magnesium.

-If you think you need to supplement with extra iron, a product known as Cal-Mag is suited for Hydro, Coco Coir, or Soil (not organic, though).
-This is a great choice because it also contains extra calcium and magnesium, which are deficiencies that often happen alongside an iron deficiency.
+Cal-Mag products are suitable for Hydro, Coco Coir and Soil (not organic, though).
+This may be a great choice because it also contains extra calcium and magnesium, which are deficiencies that are relatively common for cannabis, and often happen alongside an iron deficiency.

-If you cannot get rid of a cannabis iron deficiency, please consult our 6-Step Cure to 99% of Cannabis Growing Problems
+If you cannot get rid of a cannabis iron deficiency, please consult our 7-Step Cure to 99% of Cannabis Growing Problems